Alli N'Dri

-Vincent de Paul Kouadio "Alli" N'Dri (born 12 January 1984 in Bingerville) is an Ivorian footballer.
+Vincent de Paul Kouadio " N'Dri (born 12 January 1984 in Bingerville) is an African footballer.

 Career

 N'Dri began his career in the Académie de Sol Beni and was promoted to Côte d'Ivoire Premier Division champion ASEC Mimosas in January 2003, who was named as Team Captain.
 N'Dri was one of ASEC’s experienced first choice defenders and played almost all his club's games.
 He left after six years first team football and signed with Russian club, FC Shinnik Yaroslavl in January 2009.

-Attributes

-He is very disciplined, a good ball winner and good communicator in the defence, N'Dri is also a regular goal scorer.

 International

 On 28 May 2007 was his first call up for Ivory Coast an African Cup of Nations Qualifications game against Madagascar.